Adroiti/docs-for-code-review-tools/RuboCop/Style-BeginBlock.md

 ## Description

-This cop checks for `BEGIN` blocks.
+This rule checks for `BEGIN` blocks.

 ## Further Reading